We're all doing more with less. Here's how to save oodles time on repeat tasks so you can focus on the stuff that matters.

-How do you keep everyone updated and collaborative throughout this project?
+How does she keep everyone updated and collaborative throughout this project?

-The old way would have involved manually copying and pasting information across three tools, which often means getting training on new tools.
-Or you might rely on regular meetings to share information.
+The old way to make updates would have required her to manually copy and paste information across three platforms, which often means training on new tools.
+Or she may have needed to rely on regular meetings to share information.
 Both options are a huge time suck.

-With Unito, you can build two-way connections between your Trello board, your freelancer’s Jira project, and your client’s Salesforce account.
+With Unito, she can build two-way connections between her Trello board, her freelancer’s Jira project, and her client’s Salesforce account.
+And you can too.

 You can use the Trello board to delegate work to Jira, follow progress, and offer feedback.
 The freelance developer will be able to communicate with you from within Jira and sync finished work back to Trello with just a few clicks.

 On the client side, you can sync progress updates from your Trello board to Salesforce and use rules to ensure only client-ready information is shared.
-And then can follow up with questions or comments.
+Then you can follow up with questions or comments.
 Your freelancer and client don’t have to interact unless you want them to.

 Unito acts as your sidekick, routing important information to both parties and saving you from jumping into multiple tools or endless meetings.
-You save a ton of time while making sure collaborators and clients always have the information they need in their tools, in real-time.
+You save a ton of time while making sure collaborators and clients always have the information they need at their fingertips, in real time.

-In order to enable any of Unito’s Power-Ups, all you need to do is click on “Show menu” at the top right of your Trello board and select “Power-Ups.”
+To enable any of Unito’s Power-Ups, all you need to do is click “Show menu” at the top right of your Trello board and select “Power-Ups.”
 Once in the directory, type Unito in the search bar.
-You’ll be shown 7 options:
+You’ll be shown several options, including:

-- Our Board Sync Power-Up, for syncing entire boards
+- Board Sync Power-Up for syncing entire boards.

-- Five different tool-specific integrations, including Asana, GitHub, Jira, Wrike, and Zendesk.
+- Five different tool-specific integrations, including Asana, GitHub, Jira, Wrike, and Airtable.
 These are just gateways.
-Once you’re in Unito, you can access more than 15 other tool integrations, including HubSpot, Airtable, and GitLab.
+Once you’re in Unito, you can access more than 15 other tool integrations, including HubSpot, and GitLab.

 Pick the Power-Up that suits your needs and click “Add.”
 If you’ve never used Unito before, this will create a new account for you.
-If you have, it will log you into Unito.
+If you already have a Unito account, it will log you in.

-Once that’s complete, you’ll be prompted to set up your first flow.
+Once you’re in your Unito account, you’ll be prompted to set up your first flow.
 Unito automatically selects the board that you’ve added the Power-Up to; you just need to select the second board or tool and choose your sync direction.
 Unito can be used for both one- or two-way information syncing.

 You’ll then have three steps for customizing your flow: